Resources

 While it’s important to educate yourself about your insulation project, getting professional help is the best way to be sure that the project actually solves your climate control problems.

-Check out this lighthearted, vintage Youtube video titled Grandma’s House about insulation supported by EnergyStar.gov for an example of how insufficient insulation upgrades can lead to big challenges.
+Check out this lighthearted, vintage YouTube video below titled Grandma’s House about insulation supported by EnergyStar.gov for an example of how insufficient insulation upgrades can lead to big challenges:

 Okay, hopefully you got a good chuckle (and learned a lot!) from that video.
 Now, let’s dive into the most popular types of insulation for attics.